Lawyers to sue Buhari over the appointment of a hairdresser as NEXIM Bank boss

-Buhari Appoints Hairdresser As Boss of Popular Financial Institution, Lawyers Demand Sack
+Buhari Appoints Salon Owner As Boss of Popular Financial Institution, Lawyers Demand Sack

 - President Muhammadu Buhari may face a lawsuit over the appointment of Stella Okotete, the executive director of NEXIM Bank